AdobeDocs/campaign-classic.fr-FR/help/platform/using/external-accounts.md

 * ODBC (Sybase ASE, Sybase IQ)
 * Relais HTTP vers base distante

-### Compte externe Snowflake {#snowflake-external-account}
+### à flocon de neige {#snowflake-external-account}

-Le compte externe **Snowflake** vous permet de connecter votre instance Campaign à votre base de données externe Snowflake.
-Pour plus d&#39;informations sur la configuration de Campaign Classic avec Snowflake, consultez cette [page](../../platform/using/specific-configuration-database.md#configure-access-to-snowflake).
+The **Snowflake** external account allows you to connect your Campaign instance to your Snowflake external database.
+For more information on how to configure Campaign Classic with Snowflake, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-snowflake).

 Pour configurer ce compte externe afin de l’utiliser avec Adobe Campaign, vous devez fournir les détails suivants :